 Week 3: Synthesis and rejoice

-This final week is all about playing with the knowledge and experience gained and developing intuition about teaching.
-You will be learning and teaching, conquering the field of known by now, and practicing until it seals.
+This final week is all about playing with the knowledge and experience gained and developing intuitive teaching.
+You will be learning and teaching, conquering the field known by now, and practicing until it seals.
 Creative and dynamic Vinyasa movements, philosophical peaks, sound and mantras, therapeutic yoga and synthesis of all are the key subjects of the last and final week.

 You will be exposed to a variety of practices from various traditions, which you will learn how to safely and effectively passed on to beginners students of yoga.

 This is how a typical day during the training looks like: